mkbabb/sorting/README.md

 # sorting-algorithms 📦

-A collection of popular sorting algorithms implemented in declarative TypeScript.
+A collection of popular sorting algorithms implemented in declarative TypeScript 🚀.

 ## Quick Start